martypdx/callback.js/README.md

 `use` is intended for asynchronous functions that have one input argument:

-	function asynch(input, cb)
+	f(input, cb)

-For functions that have no input arguments, or more than one argument, see `with` and `pass`.
+For functions that have no input arguments, or more than one argument, see `add` and `with`.

 ## then ( [f1, [f2, [...]],] cb )

-Since `use` can be combined to do sequencial callbacks:
+Since `use` can be combined to do sequential callbacks:

 	f1(input, f2.use( f2.use(cb) ) )